Godwin-Waswa/Admi_Data_Tools_Project/README.md

 - Recording customer orders and linking them to purchased products.
 - Supporting business analytics such as total sales per product or per customer.

-This project showcases practical database design principles — including **normalization**, **foreign key constraints**, and **referential integrity** — while preparing the groundwork for future expansion into a full-stack e-commerce application.
+This project showcases practical database design principles including **normalization**, **foreign key constraints**, and **referential integrity** while preparing the groundwork for future expansion into a full-stack e-commerce application.

 ---
 ## 🧩 Schema Overview

 The **Online_Store** schema is designed to represent the core structure of a basic e-commerce system.
-It includes **three interrelated tables** — `customers`, `products`, and `orders` — each serving a distinct role in maintaining data consistency and enabling relational queries.
+It includes **three interrelated tables**; `customers`, `products`, and `orders`, each serving a distinct role in maintaining data consistency and enabling relational queries.

 ---